javierrodenas/Looming_DOPE/README.md

 ### Description

-DOPE performs the detection and estimation of the 3D position of objects from a single RGB image.
+DOPE performs the detection and estimation of the 3D objects position from a single RGB image.
 Use a deep learning approach to predict the key points of the images focusing on the corners of the object and the center of the 3D delimiting box.
 After that, it applies a PnP post processing to estimate the 3D position.

 ### Dataset generator